-EDC 350.
+EDC 150, 250, 350.
 Topics in Educational Studies.

 Analysis of selected topics and problems in education.
-Three lecture hours a week for one semester.
+For each semester hour of credit earned, one lecture hour a week for one semester.
 May be repeated for credit when the topics vary.